tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 This tutorial works through the development of a `Use Case`, then walks through two examples of the development of Tests.
 One of the examples of a Test is simple, the other is more complex.
 This tutorial then comes back to the `Use Case` and describes how Measure Tests can be developed to evaluate the results of the Validation Tests for the purpose of `Quality Control`.

 The simpler of the two Tests examined is VALIDATION_FOOTPRINTWKT_NOTEMPTY, which was considered a "Supplementary" Test (see: [Developing the Tests](../supplement/index.md#3-developing-the-tests-non-normative))) rather than a BDQ "Core" Test as we considered it of marginal use for the BDQ `Use Cases`.
-As described in the [BDQ Supplement Information](../supplement/index.md), the Test could be useful in certain `Use Cases`, as noted below.
+As described in the [BDQ Supplemental Information](../supplement/index.md), the Test could be useful in certain `Use Cases`, as noted below.

 **Note** that a proposed **BDQ Maintenance Group** will be established to maintain the BDQ Standard.
 This group will take responsibility for advising on processes for editing the BDQ standard and evaluating new BDQ Tests, `Use Cases` and other components of the BDQ Standard.